TaranYourAss/taranyourass/_tabs/about.md

 order: 4
 ---

-Hey welcome to my site.
+Hey, welcome to my site.
 I am a Hacker & Programmer currently working as a Security Consultant.

-After having been invloved in Managed and Professional Security Services for 5 years, I've picked up wuite a few skills in SOC development, data breach investigations, penetration testing, Tier 1 & 2 SOC Support, forensic analysis.
+After having been involved in Managed and Professional Security Services for 5 years, I've picked up quite a few skills in SOC development, data breach investigations, penetration testing, Tier 1 & 2 SOC Support, forensic analysis.

 Recently I've transitioned into a new exciting role conducting Penetration tests full-time for client networks/applications, as a Security Consultant.

 # Professional Experience
 Web Application Security Assessor
-: - Assessed security of web application orchestrating online medical consultations.
-Discovered vulnerabiltiies around file transfers and forum communication.
+: - Assessed security of web applications orchestrating online medical consultations.
+Discovered vulnerabilities around file transfers and forum communication.
-: - Discovered, analyzed, and exploited critical vulnerabiltiies in an application that administers a district-wide education system.
+: - Discovered, analyzed, and exploited critical vulnerabilities in an application that administers a district-wide education system.

 Penetration Tester
 : - Scanned, identified, and fingerprinted available network services for an internal domain penetration test.
-Vulnerabilties within internal domain were identified to escalate privileges to domain adminitrator.
+Vulnerabilities within internal domain were identified to escalate privileges to domain Administrator.

 Security Operations
-: - Built monitoring environment, onboarded all relevant data sources, and began establishing the organization's security operation centre.
+: - Built monitoring environments, onboarded all relevant data sources, and began establishing the organization's security operation centre.
-: - Assessed and reviewed security posture of client environments, and helped develop and implement use-cases to pro-actively address security concerns.
+: - Assessed and reviewed security posture of client environments, and helped develop and implement use-cases to proactively address security concerns.
 : - Triaged incoming alerts to investigate potential security breaches, and worked with clients to execute containment measures.

 # Skills Summary
-- SIEM Implemntation
+- SIEM Implementation
 - Web Application Security
 - Penetration Testing
 - Vulnerability Assessment